Home

 Palm completed the pilot design with no funds to launch it on the market on its own.
 And so, it was taken over by US Robotics since they could incept the software into the market that was inexpensive, small, and easier to use than the Zoomer and Newton.
 In the two years spent under US Robotics, the company capsized and was bought again by 3Com.

 After one year of serving as a subsidiary under 3Com, in 1998, the founders left Palm and founded Handspring.
 This was inspired by a disagreement regarding the company’s direction.
 Handspring was in charge of licensing Palm’s software for Visor (one of its PDAs).
-They released their Springboard slot in 2000, enabling users to enhance the Visor’s new characteristics like cellphone efficiency, MP3player, Bluetooth modules, and camera, making it a huge sell.
+They released their Springboard slot in 2000, enabling users to enhance the Visor’s new characteristics like cellphone efficiency, MP3 player, Bluetooth modules, and camera, making it a huge sell.

 Handspring had a head-to-head competition with the mother company, Palm, in the market pool.
-This saw it merge the Visor and the Visorphone to create the Treo device, one of the most powerful smartphones of the era that continues to evolve under the Palm and palmOne brand long after Handspring’s dissolution in 2003.
+This saw it merge the Visor and the Visorphone to create the Treo device, one of the most powerful smartphones of the era that continues to evolve under the Palm and palmOne brands long after Handspring’s dissolution in 2003.

 The Decline of Palm: Official Timeline